libp2p/specs/connections/muxer-sel-in-sec-handshake.md

     ["/yamux/1.0.0", "/mplex/6.7.0", "libp2p"]

-The multiplexer list is ordered by preference, with the most prefered multiplexer at the beginning.
+The multiplexer list is ordered by preference, with the most preferred multiplexer at the beginning.
 The "libp2p" protocol code MUST always be the last item in the multiplexer list .
 See [#tls-case] for details on the special "libp2p" protocol code.

-The server SHOULD choose the supported protocol by going through its prefered protocol list and search if the protocol is supported by the client too.
-If no mutually supported protcol is found the TLS handshake will fail.
+The server SHOULD choose the supported protocol by going through its preferred protocol list and search if the protocol is supported by the client too.
+If no mutually supported protocol is found the TLS handshake will fail.

 If the selected item from the multiplexer list is "libp2p" then the multiplexer negotiation process returns an empty result, and the multistream-selection protocol MUST be run to negotiate the multiplexer.

-### multiplexer negotiation over Noise
+### Multiplexer negotiation over Noise

 The libp2p Noise Specification allows the Noise handshake process to carry early data.
 [Noise-Early-Data] is carried in the second and third message of